ProteusMRIgHIFU/BabelBrain/docs/docs/pipeline/Preliminary_steps.md

         `<ID>` is a string for identification.
 A subdirectory `m2m_<ID>` will be created.
 Take note of this directory, this will be referred to as the **SimNIBS output** directory in the following of this manual.

-    * Charm version >= 4.6.
+    * **Charm version >= 4.6**.
 Latest versions of charm have the fat atlas incorporated in the default settings.
 Just run charm with:
     `charm  <ID> T1.nii.gz T2.nii.gz`

     * **Note**: Sometimes, `charm` may complain that the qform and sform matrices are inconsistent.
 We have observed this when converting DICOM datasets with `dcm2niix`.
 If `charm` complains, you can try passing the  `--forceqform` parameter when executing `charm`.